sqdlab/SQDToolz/docs/User/InstrumentSpecific/Agilent_N8241A.md

 - There is only one external trigger; however, it can be fed into any of the first 3 SMB trigger ports highlighted on the master unit.
 - Internally, the markers are split equally across the two output channels (with the master unit losing a marker channel on the second channel).
 - The setup requires an external sample clock at 1.25GHz at at 0dBm output power.
-A splitter feeds the signal into both units.
+A splitter feeds the signal into both units. **This signal must be feeding both the units before instantiation** (that is, before calling `load_instrument(Agi1)` and `load_instrument(Agi2)`).
 - The negative outputs do not work (like with the Tektronix AWGs; it only does so when set to differential outputs) for debugging with oscilloscopes etc.

 Note that the drivers must load the master first before instantiating the slave unit (that is, calling [`load_instrument`](../Exp_Overview.md)).